 14. Test type VIII, harmonised environmental verification testing of OBD;

-(a) Owing to the fact that when implementing OBD stage I there are some Contracting Parties requiring harmonised tailpipe emission verification test procedures and that such requirements may be needed for all Contracting Parties in the future when developing enhanced diagnostic requirements in a future OBD stage II, the EPPR IWG could agree on harmonising such an environmental verification test procedure.
+(a) Owing to the fact that when implementing OBD stage I there are some Contracting Parties requiring harmonised tailpipe emission verification test procedures and that such requirements may be needed for all Contracting Parties in the future when developing enhanced diagnostic requirements in a future OBD stage II, the EPPR IWG could agree on optional provisions allowing to harmonise such an environmental verification test procedure.
 The starting point of this harmonised verification test procedure for two- and three-wheeled vehicles has been Annex 1 to Chapter 11 of UN Regulation No 83.

 (b) In basic terms the fault under assessment is induced or simulated on a test vehicle which is subsequently run in a test type I emission laboratory cycle, applicable under national or regional requirements.
 The objective of test type VIII, which is a special test type I that in future might be harmonised as the WMTC set out in gtr No 2, is to verify if the OBD system has detected the failure in time, stored the appropriate DTC and freeze frame.
 It offers also the possibility to assess the MI activation strategy and back-up mode activation, e.g. within one key cycle for certain malfunctions or within three key cycles for lesser urgent malfunctions or those requiring more data sampling to prevent false DTCs.